tetrapharmakon/species/_lectures/2-p-and-its-up-and-species.md

 $$\tilde F : {\bf Set} \to {\bf Set} : X\mapsto \sum_{n\ge 1} \frac{f(n) \times X^n}{n!} $$

-where the quotient by $n!$ ihas to be interpreted as the quotient of the numerator by an action of the symmetric group.
+where the quotient by $n!$ has to be interpreted as the quotient of the numerator by an action of the symmetric group.

 ### Contact of order $n$ between species